massimostanzione/distributed-election/README.md

 # Verify if containers are up and running
 # ***NOTICE:*** Containers can take several (about 3, empirically) minutes before
 # being made up and running!
-Be patient....
+Be patient...
 docker ps

 # Inspect logs for all the containers